liquidprompt/liquidprompt/docs/theme/included/powerline.rst

    The marker string used to indicate the following string is the name of a kubectl context.

+.. attribute:: POWERLINE_NODE_ENV_MARKER
+   :type: string
+   :value: "node: "

+   The marker string used to indicate the following string is a Node.js environment.

+   .. versionadded:: 2.1

 .. attribute:: POWERLINE_PROXY_MARKER
    :type: string
    :value: "proxy: "